Beth Moses

-Beth Moses is chief space flight participant instructor and interiors program manager for Virgin Galactic's SpaceShipTwo program, and a commercial astronaut, as classified by the Federal Aviation Administration.
+Beth Moses is a commercial astronaut, former interiors program manager, and former chief astronaut instructor for Virgin Galactic's SpaceShipTwo program.
 She was the first woman to make a spaceflight on a commercially launched vehicle, the VSS Unity VF-01 flight of 22 February 2019.
 She was also part of the six-member crew that flew in the first fully-crewed (Note: The SpaceShipTwo vehicles (like VSS Unity) are designed for 8 people, 6 passengers and 2 pilots, so whether this flight was fully-crewed is debatable.
 But it is true that at the time of this flight, only 4 of the passenger seats were installed in VSS Unity, so in this sense this flight was fully-crewed.) test flight to space on July 11, 2021, aboard VSS Unity.

 Career

 Natalie Beth Stubbings grew up in Northbrook, Illinois, and attended Glenbrook North High School.
 She obtained bachelor's (1992) and master's (1994) degrees in aeronautical and astronautical engineering from Purdue University School of Aeronautics and Astronautics and was a senior engineer in the NASA/JSC EVA Project Office.
 As a student, she conducted materials research in parabolic flight.